richo/juici/README.md

 ## Important but Miscellaneous

-If you create child process in modules/plugins then you need to register your disinterest or JuiCI will think they're builds and that would be bad
+If you create child processes in modules/plugins then you need to register your disinterest or JuiCI will think they're builds and that would be bad.

 ## Setup